 Home Equity: Do You Need It?

-Home equity is a term that’s thrown around a lot, but do you know what it really means for you and your financial outlook?
+Home equity.
+You’ve heard the term, but what exactly is it and how do you know what it really means for you and your financial outlook?

 How Can You Build Home Equity?